SPARC: Scalable Path-Specific Counterfactual Fairness via Causal Conditional Independence: Implementation details

 \subsection{Hyperparameter Settings}

 In our experiments, we explored several key hyperparameters to evaluate their impact on performance and fairness.
 Specifically, the noise strength $\eta$, controlling the intensity of adversarial perturbations generated by the model's generator, is set to 0.2 in experiments.
 The fairness weighting parameter $\alpha$ is set to 1.0, balancing the entropy-based fairness loss with task performance.
 Loss regularization $\beta$ is set to 1.0 to prioritize classification accuracy.
 The learning rate for the generator, discriminator, and feature extractor was initialized at $1 \times 10^{-4}$, with step-based learning rate schedulers applied to ensure convergence.
 Training and testing datasets were split with a ratio of 90\% to 10\%, ensuring sufficient data for both robust evaluation and training.
+For standard deviation measurement, we repeat our experiments for five times for calculation.